Information on preventing back pain is also available in Spanish:.

-Almost everyone will experience back pain at some point in their lives.
-Back pain varies from one person to the next.
+Almost everyone will experience back pain at some point in their life.
+Back pain varies greatly from one person to the next.
 It can range from mild to severe, and can be short-lived or long-lasting.

-Preventing all back pain may not be possible.
+Unfortunately, preventing all back pain may not be possible.
 We cannot avoid the normal wear and tear on our spines that goes along with aging.
-But there are things we can do to lessen the impact of low back problems.
+There are some things we can do at work and at home, however, to help reduce our risk for developing back problems.

 Having a healthy lifestyle is a good start to preventing back pain.

-Combine exercise, like walking or swimming, with specific exercises to keep the muscles in your back and abdomen strong and flexible.
+Combine exercise, like walking or swimming, with specific exercises to keep the core muscles in your back and abdomen strong and flexible.
+Strengthening your core muscles will help support your spine and can help prevent back pain.

 Maintain a healthy weight.
 Being overweight puts added pressure on your spine and lower back.

-Both the smoke and the nicotine cause your spine to age faster than normal.
+Both smoke and nicotine can cause the flexible discs that lie in between the vertebrae in your spine to degenerate, or wear out, faster than normal.

-Good posture is important to avoiding low back problems.
-How you stand, sit, and lift things has an increasing effect on your spine health.
+Having good posture is important in avoiding low back problems.
+The way you stand, sit, and lift things has an impact on your spine health.

 - Position yourself close to the object you want to lift.

-- Separate your feet shoulder-width apart to give yourself a solid base of support.
+- Stand with your feet shoulder-width apart to give yourself a solid base of support.

 - Bend at the knees.